yayuyokitano/lastfm-typed/README.md

 ### getNowPlaying

 `helper.getNowPlaying` allows you to get the last played track of a specified user, or currently playing if possible.
 The optional second argument allows you to get details about the artist, album, and/or track for further processing.
 If multiple are specified, they are called simultaneously, with await on a Promise.all(), so it shouldn't increase response time, but it will still require an additional request per bit of info.
+The optional third argument allows you to specify additional options, currently only the option `extended`, which when set to "1" will return some additional info from the user.getRecentTracks request.

 <details>
-  <summary>Example</summary>
+  <summary>Example.
+NOTE: this response contains artist photos, which is not cleaned and is intentionally left out of typings as artist photos have been removed from the platform.</summary>

   ```ts
   console.log(await lastfm.helper.getNowPlaying("Mexdeep", ["album"]));